 If your goal is to subdue the triangle effect of your bald head, give the Corporate Beard a try.
 Called that because it’s by now fully accepted in all but the most traditional corporate circles, it covers your entire face with medium-length hair and needs to be maintained well.
 Does wonders to hide a pointy chin, too.

-Van Dyke Beard.
+Proud of your bald head shape, and want to accentuate it?
+Go for a Van Dyke Beard.
 In essence a Full Goatee with a gap between the mustache and beard, it’s often kept pointy at the bottom.
 Also, it’s ideal for a bit of mustache creativity such as handlebars, if that’s your kind of thing.

 Bonus